 Our website is currently under development.
 If you have difficulty accessing any information, please contact Marlene Henry at firstname.lastname@example.org or (814) 534-5844.
 Thank you for your patience as we work to enhance your user experience!

-Conemaugh School of Emergency Medical ServicesCLICK HERE for information on the Fall 2016 Paramedic Program.
+Conemaugh School of Emergency Medical ServicesCLICK HERE for information on the Fall 2016 EMT Program.